Sign up today

 Open Media Foundation supports the equal right for everyone to have a voice in their community.
 We believe that the more diverse the discourse of a society, the better our community is informed and able to make good decisions.
 We believe no organization or individual should have the right to determine which ideas do (and do not) have an opportunity to be heard.
 For this reason, we have created DOM’s Fairness Policy.

 Our organization enables individuals and organizations with limited financial resources to produce independent media in Denver for a local and global audience.
 In developing partnerships throughout the community, we strive to provide all the tools necessary to produce high-quality, professional media.
 In order to maintain and offer services to the community, we must ask that members agree to abide by certain rules and procedures.
+We also respect our members' privacy, please read our Demographic and Privacy Dislaimer for more information.

 Producing at Denver Open Media